haiwera-silk-cd/magento-devdocs/guides/v2.2/advanced-reporting/overview.md

 [Advanced reporting functionality]{:target="_blank"} is provided through integration of a Magento instance with the [Magento Business Intelligence]{:target="_blank"} (MBI).
 Magento collects data and sends this information to the MBI for analytics.

-**Magento Admin > Dashboard > "Go to Advanced Reporting"** button opens reports in  `https://advancedreporting.rjmetrics.com/report` with corresponding authorization.
+**Magento Admin > Dashboard > "Go to 高级报表"** button opens reports in  `https://advancedreporting.rjmetrics.com/report` with corresponding authorization.

 ## 先决条件